jakelarue/beautiful-jekyll/workwithme.md

 subtitle: Looks like you want to work with me
 ---

-## ready to kick your marketing ROI up a notch?
+## Ready to kick your marketing ROI up a notch?

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+You've finally made the call.
+You wanna get the ball rolling and boost your bottom-line.

+### We might be a fit if the following are true:

+- You have a business that does $100,000 in annual revenue.

-### my history
+### Terms:

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+- Payments are made via Stripe, Paypal or bank transfer
+- A $499 non-refundable deposit gets you a slot on my calendar
+- Any projects under $2,000 are paid in advance _before_ any work is started
+-

+## Sounds good?
+Ok great.
+Keep reading...